Freight Shipping from Phoenix to New Orleans

 How much does it cost to ship freight from Phoenix to New Orleans?

-Full truckload (FTL) rates from Phoenix, AZ to New Orleans, LA currently range from $3,670-$4,524 for a standard dry van load over the 1,707-mile route.
+Full truckload (FTL) rates from Phoenix, AZ to New Orleans, LA currently range $3,670-$4,524 (roughly $2.17-$2.68 per mile over 1,707 miles).
 LTL shipments typically cost $1,139-$1,851 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Phoenix to New Orleans?